mmaaz-git/agentic-pbt/README.md

 ### How the agent works

-The runner sets up virtual environments, with `venv` for each package.
+The runner sets up virtual environments, with `venv`, for each package.
 Standard library packages just use the same virtual environment, and PyPI packages get their own virtual environment.
 The runner will also install `pytest` and `hypothesis` in each virtual environment.
 It does this in parallel, which is controllable; see the CLI arguments below.

 It then then sets up directories, up to a specified number of maximum workers (see CLI arguments below), which is a "sandbox" for the agent to run in.
 It only has permission to edit files within this sandbox.
 Each worker directory also contains `.claude/commands/hypo.md`, so that the agent can run.
 The runner parallelizes across modules.